CBDOO at your service

 • Duration of effects: Effects last up to 3 hours.

-Due to the harmful substances produced by combustion and the fact that a significant proportion of the cannabinoids are destroyed, we recommend vaporizing the flowers.
+Due to the harmful substances produced by combustion and the fact that a significant portion of the cannabinoids are destroyed, we recommend consuming the flowers by vaporization.

 THC warning: